 Candidacy by the Council on Social Work Education’s Board of Accreditation applies to all locations and delivery methods of an accredited program.
 Accreditation provides reasonable assurance about the quality of the program and the competence of students graduating from the program.

 For more information about social work accreditation, you may contact The Department of Social Work Accreditation.

 View all details and course requirements for this program in the Milligan University Catalog (link below).
 The Milligan University academic catalog is the official, authoritative source for all academic requirements and policies.
 Any discrepancies in curricular requirements from other sources will default to the Catalog.

 Apply to Social Work Program

 Milligan University Social Work requires a separate and specific admissions process to formally be accepted to the social work program.
-New students should first apply for admission to Milligan and declare their intent to major in Social Work.
-Once enrolled at Milligan, students will request admission to the Social Work program in their sophomore year (application due by February 15) or the fall of their junior year (application due by September 15).
+New students should first apply for admission to Milligan University and declare their intent to major in Social Work.
+Once enrolled at Milligan, students will request admission to the Social Work program in the spring of their sophomore year (application due by February 15) or the fall of their junior year (application due by September 15).

 - Cumulative GPA of 2.5 or higher

 - Completion of Introduction to Social Work (SOWK 210) with a C or higher